 In most cases, you don't want to stop using a sleep sack before their first birthday.
 Otherwise, you'll need to find an alternative way to keep your baby warm that doesn't pose a suffocation hazard.

-Once they turn one, you can safely transition your child to regular bedding options.
+Once they turn one, you can safely transition your child to a light blanket.
 However, just because your baby can use a blanket doesn't mean they're ready to do so.
+Many parents continue to use a sleep sack for much longer since it's a familiar and comfortable option.

-Comfort Level
+Comfort level

 Children aren't identical.
 What works for one may not work for another, including when they're ready to give up their sleep sack.

 Some babies are happy using a sleep sack until they're toddlers.
 Others may be eager to move on long before then.
-Often, these children prefer to have full range of motion during the night and feel more comfortable with a lighter blanket.
+Often, these children prefer to have a full range of motion during the night and feel more comfortable with a lighter blanket.

 So, if your baby is constantly trying to wiggle out of their sleep sack or seems frustrated when inside it, it may be time to ditch it.
-Allowing them the freedom to move around at night can help them feel more comfortable and, as a result, sleep better.
+(Just remember: no blankets until your baby is over one year old!)

 If you think your baby is ready to try something different at night, ask yourself one simple question: Is my little one old enough to use a light blanket safely?

-You can begin transitioning them from a sleep sack to a blanket after their first birthday.
+You can begin transitioning them from a sleep sack to a light blanket after their first birthday.
 If you decide to try, you can attempt to make the change cold turkey.
 Some kids can do this without a fuss.

 But since change can be hard on kids, don’t be surprised if your child needs a little time to adjust.
 If they balk at the idea of tossing their sleep sack, try this gentle transition: